bigstepinc/jmeter_s3_custom_sampler/README.md

-#Custom JMeter sampler for authenticated Amazon S3 requests
+#Custom JMeter sampler for authenticated S3 requests

 This is a custom java sampler class that can be used to benchmark any S3 compatible system.
 It was tested against AWS and RIAK-CS 1.3.1.